 78% of atmosphere is covered by nitrogen gas.
 Gaseous nitrogen is not a reactive compound in room conditions.
-Nitrogen contains in lot of compounds such as ammonia, different oxides of nitrogen (NO, NO2), nitric acid and more.
-Nitrogen gas is used in domestic and chemical industrial purposes.
+Nitrogen gas is prepared in laboratory scale and industrial scale for specific purposes.
+In this tutorial, we will discuss how to prepare Nitrogen gas in the laboratory in detail.

 Liquid nitrogen is used as a coolant.
 Liquid nitrogen only exist between -2100C - -1960C.
 So you can see temperature of liquid nitrogen is very low.